Axial Load Injury | Middle Column Involved | Load-Sharing Score

 - 7-9: High risk of posterior-only failure → need anterior column support

-LSC score of 7 or more predicts approximately 50% failure rate with short segment posterior-only fixation.
-These patients need anterior column reconstruction (corpectomy + cage) OR longer posterior constructs OR combined approach.
+LSC score of 7 or more predicts a high failure rate with short-segment posterior-only fixation.
+In McCormack's original series, 10 of 28 (36%) short-segment constructs developed broken screws, clustered in the most comminuted bodies.
+These patients need anterior column reconstruction (corpectomy + cage) OR a longer posterior construct OR a combined approach.

 Clinical Assessment